Teen Faces A Murder Charge After An Egg Throwing Prank Causes Fatal Crash

+What began as an alleged prank ended with lethal consequences on Tuesday, January 1.
+After throwing eggs at other motorists, a group of juveniles were chased by an irate motorist, eventually slamming into another vehicle and killing the driver.

-The suspect was allegedly behind the wheel of a GMC Acadia SUV with two other juvenile passengers, throwing eggs at cars as they passed by just this past Tuesday afternoon, stated police in their reports.
-The suspect is a 14 year-old boy.
-He is now facing murder charges after some of the vehicles were involved in a fatal car crash, reports NBC News.
+The primary suspect was allegedly behind the wheel of a GMC Acadia SUV with two other juvenile passengers — throwing eggs at cars as they passed by — stated police in their reports.
+That suspect is a 14 year-old boy, one who is now facing murder charges, NBC News reports.

 Authorities claim that the egg throwing prank resulted in a car chase that caused the death of a motorist.
-According to police, after being egged, one of the drivers of the cars being pranked allegedly flashed a semi-automatic handgun at the three young boys and began to chase them.
+According to police, after being egged, one of the drivers of the cars being pranked allegedly flashed a semi-automatic handgun at the three young boys — and began to chase them.
 During this chase, the teens drove through a stop light, slamming into a Ford pickup truck.
-It was the female driver of this pickup truck that was killed during the car crash, stated Ed Gonzales, the Harris County Sheriff, via his Twitter account.
-According to deputies, the driver of the tan 1970s Lincoln Continental with a white leather top, the man who allegedly flash the handgun and chased the young boys, fled from the scene of the crash.
+It was the female driver of this pickup truck who was killed during the car crash stated Ed Gonzales, the Harris County Sheriff, via his Twitter account.
+According to deputies, the driver of the tan 1970s Lincoln Continental with a white leather top — the man who allegedly flashed the handgun and chased the young boys — fled from the scene of the crash.

 Update on Aldine Mail Rt.
 Fatality: the 14 yo driver has been charged w murder & booked in the county juvenile detention center.
 He sustained a broken ankle in the crash.
 The driver of the vehicle that was chasing him has been identified & efforts are being made to interview him.